justinbather/justinbather/README.md

 ### Hi there 👋

-## Welcome to my collection of projects I've built in the past, from C and Python to TypeScript and Rust
+#### Welcome to my portfolio of projects, from JS to Python to Rust and Go

 I have a passion for solving data structure and algorithm problems, building full-stack applications, and building command line tools.

-I currently run Scaleware, a software development company.
-We help businesses relieve bottle necks in their model with software.
+I currently run Scaleware, a software development company helping businesses relieve bottle necks in their model with software.

-## Client software:
+## Notable software:
+- AlgoRace: A Multiplayer 'Leetcode' style game, allowing users to race eachother to solve DSA's first and practice what they know.
+This is a larger             project, consisting of 3 services + the frontend, featuring a remote compiler, a worker service, a manager service, and main service for user auth and       data fetching.
+Built on Node with RabbitMQ, Docker, some Bash, and MongoDB, we can safely compile user code and test against our test cases, returning t     the output from their solutions.
+    #### NodeJS, Docker, Bash, RabbitMQ, MongoDB, Microservice Architecture

-- The Lazarus Method: A patient success platform for the in-house natural medicine program by Dr. Ryan Lazarus This allowed Dr. Lazarus to scale his program since he is no longer 100% tied to patient appointments.
-The application took away a lot of the admin and check-in work require to run his program.
-The
+- Patient Tracking Platform: A patient success platform for the in-house natural medicine program.
+    This was one of my first projects in terms of client work.
+Focusing on the algorithm to determine real-time stats for the patients to view, I built the      application from start to finish.
-    #### Built with Python, Django, PostgreSQL, Heroku
+    #### Python, Django, PostgreSQL, Heroku

 - The Fort: A gym management solution software, modernizing how gyms run their trainer schedules, clients, and events.
-    This software will enable The Fort to have a central source for doing everything, except for working out (for now..).
+    This software will enable The Fort to have a central source for doing everything.
+As the lead engineer I was in charge of system design, interface           design, and built this from the ground up.
-    #### Built with NodeJS, ExpressJS, ReactJS, MongoDB, Heroku + Vercel
+    #### NodeJS, ExpressJS, ReactJS, MongoDB, Heroku + Vercel
-  #### Integrates Stripe

-#### Currently interested in Rust and making Node performant
+#### I am excited primarily by backend development, building cool stuff that I find useful, and hopefully other people too!

 #### Any inquiries or job opportunities please email: justinbather33@gmail.com